krl42c/academy/README.md

 ```
 ## Build system

 The web service builds a *.war* file that deploys to Tomcat (or any servlet server).
-It also generates a *.jar* file so academy-client can access it's classes (academy-client needs the service interface and user model in order to execute operations).

-This is achieved through the maven-war plugin by specifying the *attachClasses* parameter ([academy-webservice/pom.xml](academy-webservice/pom.xml)):
+The classes needed for the client are generated through the *jax-ws* maven plugin.

 ```xml
 <plugin>